Let's Go. Out.

 - Events selling or giving away food or alcohol, allowing non-downtown vendors, or fencing off public space.

 - Fundraisers or non entertainment events.

-- If the City of Grand Rapids requires insurance for the event, the Downtown Alliance will be listed as an also insured on the policy, and a copy of the policy will be given to the Downtown Alliance in advance of the event.
+- If the City of Grand Rapids requires insurance for the event, Downtown Grand Rapids Inc. will be listed as an also insured on the policy, and a copy of the policy will be given to Downtown Inc. in advance of the event.